ScottyB/ac-js2/README.md

 have initialised `ac-js2-evaluate-calls` to t if you add any libraries.

 ```
-(add-to-list 'ac-js2-external-libraries "full/path/to/a-library.js")
+(setq ac-js2-external-libraries '("full/path/to/a-library.js"))
 ```

 ## Usage

 Call `run-skewer` and open up a Javascript file.
-If `ac-js2-evaluate-calls` is t then make a minor change and save the file to get completions for objects in buffer.
+Note that any code you evaluate using Skewer may add completion candidates for the global object.